rbong/streamsite/README.md

 I will probably support more streaming sites in the future.

-Once you have the stream url, you should pipe the command into livestreamer.
+Once you have the stream url, you should copy it into livestreamer.

 ### Support